 Cons: Winter driving can be treacherous, particularly outside of town.

-Notes: The only road into Red Lodge is the Beartooth Highway, a National Scenic Byways All-American Road with two lanes that sits between 6,400 feet and 10,947 feet above sea level.
+Notes: The only road into Red Lodge is the Beartooth Highway, a National Scenic Byways All-American Road with two lanes between 6,400 feet and 10,947 feet above sea level.
 The nearest commercial airport is in Cody, Wyoming, 45 miles away.
 The nearest city is Billings (population 105,000), and it is 60 miles away.
 Summer tourists clog eateries, shops, etc. Most residents make monthly or quarterly trips to Billings for supply shopping.
-Red Lodge has grown by 8% within the last couple of decades, but racial diversity is still but a concept.
+Red Lodge's population has grown 5% during the last decade.
+Home prices have increased 8% since a year ago.

 Recommended as a Retirement Spot?
-Red Lodge is a nice town, but its isolation and lack of a hospital should be weighed if thinking of retirement here.
+Red Lodge is a nice town, but its isolation should be weighed before retirement here.

 By area, Montana is the fourth largest state in the United States.
 With an average of only six people per square mile, it is one of the country's least populated states.
 This Big Sky Country was the 41st state to enter the union in 1889 and is home to 12 tribal nations.